smiakchilo/aem-crash-course/lessons/2.2/part1.md

 # 2.2.
-DEVELOPER METHODS OF WORKING WITH AEM
+Developer Methods Of Working With AEM.
+CRXDE

 ## Composition of the AEM project: packages and bundles.
 Bundle as part of a package.